Emmanuelbankz/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-More singly linked listsMore singly linked lists
+more function in singly linked list